 Many compassionate people have dreamed of a career in the medical field but sometimes spending years in medical school is not an option.
 Becoming a Medical Assistant will allow you to make the most of your compassion for others and interest in healthcare.
 Medical Assistants typically work with patients, perform medical procedures, and assist with the doctor’s front office.
-When patients are sick, in pain, or just scared about what’s happening to them, they really want a friendly face and caring attitude.
-That could be you.
+In this capacity, you can help patients when they need care and support the most.
+You can comfort them when they are sick, in pain or just scared about what’s happening to them.
+Sometimes what helps them the most is someone telling them everything will be okay.

 2. Want to Interact with a Diverse Population